FAQs

 Yes!
 All you need to do is change the "Fuel Lbs/Gal" conversion factor on the "Conversion | Volume/Weight" screen to the proper weight of your fuel per gallon.
 The default value is "6.0" for the standard 6 pounds per gallon of AvGas, but you can modify it to the correct value for your fuel of choice.

-DSSCalc for PalmOS
+DSSCalc for Android

 1. Can I use Imperial Gallons (or some other measure of volume) instead of US gallons in the calculations?